ArtskydJ/comicsrss.com/README.md

 # comicsrss.com

-Source code for the site generator and rss feed generator for [comicsrss.com](https://www.comicsrss.com)
+Source code for the site generator and rss feed generator for [comicsrss.com](https://www.comicsrss.com).

+Also, all of the site's content is in this repository, as it is hosted by GitHub Pages.